Center Of Excellence

-3. Vegetables and Fruits – Consuming the right balance of food and drink is important for everyone, be it a common man with sedentary lifestyle or anyone involved in sports and works strenuously.
+3. Vegetables and Fruits – Consuming the right balance of food and drink is important for everyone, be it a common man with a sedentary lifestyle or anyone involved in sports and works strenuously.
 Eating a wide variety of fruits and vegetables helps maintain health and improves performance.
 Dark green vegetables should be eaten regularly.

 Thus, a well-planned wholesome diet would meet a sportsperson’s daily requirements and provide sufficient protein and nutrients to promote and repair physical fitness.
 They also need to stay hydrated throughout and consume the necessary amount of water.

-There are sports medicine professionals or the specialists in catering the needs of the sportsperson and helping them with their injuries and any other evaluation or treatment, if the need be.
-The doctor may also refer to a physiotherapist, for speedy recovery from the injury.
+There are sports medicine professionals or the specialists in catering the needs of the sportsperson and helping them with their injuries and any other evaluation or treatment if the need be.
+The doctor may also refer to a physiotherapist, for the speedy recovery from the injury.
 These physical therapists work in sync with the doctors to design the exercises that vary from individual to individual.

 All the doctors and therapists should have the required certification and must have pursued their degrees, all in good faith.
 Make sure you get the treatment from the certified specialist at reputed Clinics such as Shalby Sports Clinic where comprehensive treatment is available for Sportsperson and Sports Injuries.